mrorigo/tuiql/docs/USER_GUIDE.md

 - 📋 Database schema exploration with table relationships
 - ⚡ Real-time query performance analysis
 - 🔗 Transaction management and safety features
+- 🧩 Plugin system for extending functionality with external tools

 This guide will help you unlock the full potential of TUIQL's features for effective SQLite development and data analysis.